 "The School of Economics and Business emphasizes the importance of internationalization and therefore offers a variety of courses in English.
 We invite you to become a part of our international community that addresses real-world problems with sustainability as a guiding principle."
-Dean, Gro Ladegård.
+Dean, Casper Claudi Rasmussen.

-Exchange students are eligible to take BSc or MSc courses depending on their level of completed study.
-The academic year is divided in two semesters (Autumn and Spring) which makes it possible to start an exchange period at several moments a year.
+Exchange students are eligible to take courses at bachelor`s or master`s level depending on the level of their completed studies.
+The academic year is divided in two semesters, Autumn and Spring.
+This makes it possible to start an exchange period at several times during a year.

 Hilde Marit Kvile is working as a consultant in the Norwegian Water Resources and Energy Directorate (NVE).
 The material she learned in the courses in Energy Economics and Microeconomics are very relevant for the job she does.

 Fires in the Brazilian Amazon are an important driver of forest degradation, doubling biodiversity losses from deforestation.
 Fires have burned an area equivalent to half of the whole forest over the past 15 years, and produce yearly carbon emissions equivalent to 5% of the global amount.Federico Cammelli analyzes micro-level causes of forest fires in the Brazilian Amazon, and the impact of policies and droughts on smallholders’ decisions to use and control fires in his PhD Thesis ”Persistent miscoordination: an economics of Amazon fires".